pronovic/auth0-token/DEVELOPER.md

 ### Prerequisites

-Before going any further, make sure sure that you have installed all of the system prerequisites discussed above.
-Then, make sure your environment is in working order.
-In particular, if you do not run the install step, there will be no virtualenv for PyCharm to use:
+Before going any further, make sure sure that you have installed UV and have a working bash shell.
+Then, run the suite and confirm that everything is working:

 ```
-./run install && ./run suite
+./run suite
 ```

 ### Open the Project